Mega Man: Comics

-Mega Man has also been featured in many comics and manga in Japan, although few have been localized in North America.

-The most well-known series is produced by Hitoshi Ariga (who went on to provide character designs and artwork for future official Capcom releases, including the Super Famicom game Mega Man and Bass).
-The series began with Rockman Remix, later known as Rockman Megamix, and followed up by Rockman Gigamix.
+Mega Man has been featured in many comics and manga in Japan, although few have been localized in North America.
+The most well-known series is produced by Hitoshi Ariga (who later provide character designs and artwork for future official Capcom releases, including the Super Famicom game Mega Man and Bass).
+The series began with Rockman Remix, later known as Rockman Megamix, and followed by Rockman Gigamix.
 The Megamix portion of the series would eventually be brought to North American shores thanks to Udon Entertainment, also responsible for the localization of the short Mega Man ZX manga by Shin Ogino.
 In the original Mega Man series, Dr. Light was known as Dr. Right, so many of his robots featured in Ariga's comic have "R"s in their designs.
 Udon did not alter this detail in the English version of Mega Man Megamix.

 In addition, Viz Media localized the 13-volume Rockman EXE manga by Ryo Takamisaki under the name MegaMan NT Warrior.
 Takamisaki would later serialize a short adaptation of Mega Man Star Force 3 that was never published outside Japan.

-Some other manga series that have not been localized outside Japan include a 12-volume Rockman X adaptation by Yoshihiro Iwamoto, over 15 Classic and X adaptations by Shigeto Ikehara, a light-hearted adaptation of Rockman Zero by Hideto Kajima, a slapstick adaptation of Shooting Star Rockman by Masaya Itagaki, another Battle Network adaptation by Jun Keijima and Miho Asada called Rockman EXE Battle Story, and a short series of slapstick Battle Network and Star Force-themed adaptations by Takumi Kawano.
+Some manga series which have not been localized outside Japan include a 12-volume Rockman X adaptation by Yoshihiro Iwamoto, over 15 Classic and X adaptations by Shigeto Ikehara, a light-hearted adaptation of Rockman Zero by Hideto Kajima, a slapstick adaptation of Shooting Star Rockman by Masaya Itagaki, another Battle Network adaptation by Jun Keijima and Miho Asada called Rockman EXE Battle Story, and a short series of slapstick Battle Network and Star Force-themed adaptations by Takumi Kawano.